PiloeGAO/ldRigNodes-maya/README.md

-# mayaRigNodesCpp
+# ldRigNodes-maya
-This repository contain the source code of my C++ rig nodes for Autodesk Maya 2020+.
+This repository contain the source code of my C++ rig nodes for Autodesk Maya 2022+.